 Workplace AccommodationsThe website Job Accommodation Network (JAN) provides an “A to Z List of Disabilities and Accommodations” as well as specific links to learn more about job accommodation, adaptive technology and related topics.

 Working in Other CountriesIf your career goals involve working outside the United States, you will need to research the requirements and work permits for your country of interest.
+The Global Learning Hub is an excellent resource to start with.

 International students looking for work or internships outside the United States and not in their home country, should first discuss visa requirements with advisers at the UC Davis Services for International Students and Scholars.